(Image: Zen Buddha Silence by Marilyn Barbone.)

 I think people would be better off if they only had 10 opportunities to buy stocks throughout their lifetime.
 You know what would happen?
 They would make sure that each buy was a good one.
 They would do lots and lots of research before they made the buy.
 You don’t have to have many 4X growth opportunities to get rich.
 You don’t need to do too much, but the environment makes you feel like you need to do something all the time.

-Whether one uses a deep value approach or a strategy based on higher quality, it is possible to concentrate.
+Whether you use a deep value approach or a strategy based on higher quality, it is possible to concentrate.

-Having said that, a deep value approach can be done in a fully quantitative fashion, with at least 15-30 positions.
-For many investors who elect to use deep value, having at least 15 positions generally works better over time.
-Part of the reason is that, when buying a basket of deep value stocks – stocks which are typically very ugly – it is often not possible to say which ones will be the best performers.
+That said, if you use a quantitative approach—which works well for deep value—then having at least 15-20 positions generally works better over time.
+Part of the reason is that, when buying a basket of deep value stocks—stocks which are typically very ugly—it is rarely possible to say which ones will be the best performers.
 The legendary value investor Joel Greenblatt, who has excelled at both deep value and high-quality value, has readily admitted that the deep value stocks he picks as best often are not the best.
 Greenblatt also has said:

 In our experience, eliminating the stocks you would obviously not want to own eliminates many big winners.

 As Tobias Carlisle so clearly illustrates in Deep Value, the ugliest of the ugly often end up being among the best performers.
-Without a fully quantitative strategy, it is easy to miss many big winners.
+Without a fully quantitative strategy—which forces you to buy the cheapest, ugliest stocks—it is easy to miss many big winners.

 Obviously the workouts (along with controls) saved the day in 1962, and if we had been light in this category that year, our final result would have been much poorer, although still quite respectable considering market conditions during the year.
 We could just as well have had a much smaller percentage of our portfolio in workouts that year; availability decided it, not any notion on my part as to what the market was going to do.
 Therefore, it is important to realize that in 1962 we were just plain lucky regarding mix of categories.